 After graduating, students are encouraged to become members of the CBC Old Collegians' Association.
-Old Scholars stay involved in the College community through CBCOC social functions, sporting teams, a regular newsletter and an online members' register.
+Old Scholars stay involved in the College community through CBCOC social functions, reunions, sporting teams and college events.

 Notable Old Scholars include:

 Ray Griggs Vice Admiral of the Royal Australian Navy and second in command of the Australian Defence Forces of the Paolo Sebastian fashion label